tusharchutani/polaris-react/src/components/ResourcePicker/README.md

 # Resource picker

-**For use with embedded apps only.** The resource picker component provides a search-based interface to help merchants find and select one or more products or collections, and then communicates selected resources through callbacks the component accepts.
+**For use with embedded apps only.** The resource picker component provides a search-based interface to help merchants find and select one or more products or collections, and communicate selected resources through callbacks the component accepts.

 ---